waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

   The docs team still drives the big changes, and you should always feel free to solicit docs team for help.
 The collaborative process is mainly to expedite the addition of smaller changes whenever possible.
-If you wanna make big changes, knock yourself out.
+If you want to make large changes, feel free to do so.
+The changes will be reviewed and edited if necessary.

 This document addresses the following FAQs: